UMCUGenetics/Crossomics/src Metabolite mapper/README.txt

-This repository is for all Crossomics related scripts.
+This repository is for all Crossomics Metabolite Mapper scripts.
 The main script (for now) is GeneMetaboliteMapper_Marten_AdductSums.R, which is copied and modified from the similarly named GeneMetaboliteMapper_..._.R files.

 Files directly dependent on the main file are getPValues_Marten.R and performMSEA_Marten.R.
 The getPValues file must be renamed in the near future to represent the fact that it only calculates Z-scores, no P.values.